-- He revealed the mystery-the secret teaching, only made know to him-a wisdom revealed from the spirit who discerns what is - "Nobody knows what is going on inside God except God's spirit."
+He revealed the mystery-the secret teaching, only made know to him-a wisdom revealed from the spirit who discerns what is going on inside God. (didache)

+"Nobody knows what is going on inside God except God's spirit."

 I Corinthians 2:11 (N. T. Wright)